Dhaka District: History

-Following the partition of Bengal in (1947) appending the partition of British India in 1947, Dhaka became the capital of East Bengal as a part of the new Muslim state of Pakistan, while western part of Bengal with a majority Hindu population had become a part of the new and independent India, designated as West Bengal with Calcutta as state capital.
+Following the partition of Bengal in (1947) appending the partition of British India in 1947, Dhaka became the capital of East Bengal as a part of the new Muslim state of Pakistan, while the western part of Bengal with a majority Hindu population had become a part of the new and independent India, designated as West Bengal with Calcutta as state capital.
 Calcutta witnessed communal violence that left thousands of people dead.
 A large proportion of the city's Hindu population departed for India, while the city received hundreds of thousands of Muslim immigrants from Calcutta, India.
 The city's population rose dramatically in a very short period of time, which created severe shortages and infrastructural problems.
 As the centre of regional politics, Dhaka saw an increasing number of political strikes and incidents of violence.
 The adoption of Urdu as the sole official language of Pakistan led to protest marches involving large crowds.
 Known as the language movement of 1952, the protests resulted in police firing which killed students who were demonstrating peacefully.
 Throughout the 1950s and '60s, Dhaka remained a hotbed of political activity, and the demands for autonomy for the Bengali population gradually gained momentum.

 The 1970 Bhola cyclone devastated much of the region, killing an estimated 500,000 people.
-More than half the city of Dhaka was flooded and millions of people marooned.
+More than half the city of Dhaka was flooded and millions of people were marooned.
 With public anger growing against ethnic discrimination and poor cyclone relief efforts from the central government, Bengali politician Sheikh Mujibur Rahman held a nationalist rally on 7 March 1971 at the Race Course Ground.
 An estimated one million people attended the gathering, leading to Ziaur Rahman's 26 March declaration of Bangladesh's independence.
 In response, the Pakistan Army launched Operation Searchlight, which led to the arrests, torture and killing of hundreds of thousands of people, mainly Hindus and Bengali intellectuals.

 During the Bangladesh Liberation War the Pakistan army arrested and killed fourteen Muktijoddhas from Dhamrai Bazar.
 A mass grave created during the war still exists in the western side of Kalampur Bazar.
 The Pak army also burnt down many houses in Konakhola, Basta, Brahmankirtha, Goalkhali and Khagail Kholamora villages of Keraniganj Upazila.

 The fall of Dhaka city to the allied forces led by Jagjit Singh Aurora on 16 December marked the surrender of the Pakistani army.
 The post-independence period has seen a rapid and massive growth of the city population, attracting migrant workers from rural areas across Bangladesh.
 A real estate boom followed with urban sprawl and the development of new settlements such as Gulshan, Banani and Motijheel.